Company Overview

 [Division of KLK Landbou]

-During the year under review, KLK Makelaars concluded a strategic partnership with Certisure which enables them to continue to operate as juristic representative of Certisure.
-The partnership enables them to continue operating under their existing brand.
+KLK Makelaars has a strategic partnership with Certisure that enables it to continue operating as a juristic representative of Certisure.
+This partnership enables it to continue operating under its existing brand.

 SS Wealth Planning